griffinbank/rules_clojure/README.md

 `clojure_namespace` declares a namespace, but produces no output on its own. `srcs` is a map of files to their destination location on the classpath.
 `deps` may be `clojure_namespaces`, `clojure_library` or any bazel Java target. `aot` is a list of namespaces that _must_ be AOT'd in a library that includes this namespace.

+Because of clojure's general lack of concern about the difference between runtime and compile-time, all clojure rules use `deps` and don't pay attention to runtime_deps.
+These are passed to `runtime_deps` when calling java rules.

 `clojure_library` produces a jar. `srcs` is a list of targets to include in the jar. `aot` is a list of namespaces that should be aot'd, in addition to any mandatory AOTs from `clojure_namespace`.
+Prefer use `aot` on a namespace to indicate it _must_ be AOT'd, e.g. gen-class, and prefer `aot` on a library when fast startup is desired.

 `clojure_repl`